HFAnalyticsLab/COVID19_NHS111/README.md

 ## Data source

-We are using publically avaiable data published by NHS digital.
+We are using publically available data published by NHS digital.
+The data used for this analysis is not included in this repository but can be downloaded from https://digital.nhs.uk/data-and-information/publications/statistical/mi-potential-covid-19-symptoms-reported-through-nhs-pathways-and-111-online/latest#.

 No information was used that could directly identify a patient or other individual.

+The shapefiles for the CCG map can be downloaded from https://www.arcgis.com/home/item.html?id=ecac7e1b2300434499c46c62284858c2#overview

 ## How does it work?

-The data used for this analysis is not included in this repository but can be downloaded from https://digital.nhs.uk/data-and-information/publications/statistical/mi-potential-covid-19-symptoms-reported-through-nhs-pathways-and-111-online/latest#.
 The code can be used to replicate the analysis on this dataset.

 ### Requirements